apache/mesos/docs/logging.md

   [logrotate_stdout_options]
   size [max_stdout_size]
 }</pre>
-      NOTE: The <code>size</code> option will be overriden by this module.
+      NOTE: The <code>size</code> option will be overridden by this module.
     </td>
   </tr>